lorenzomartino86/multiplatform-hello-world/README.md

 # Multiplatform project in Kotlin
 One of the key capabilities of Kotlin's multiplatform code is a way for common code to depend on platform-specific declarations.
-Kotlin provides a mechanism of expected and actual declarations in which one module can define *expected declarations* and a platform specific modulecan provide the *actual declarations*.
+Kotlin provides a mechanism of expected and actual declarations in which one module can define *expected declarations* and a platform specific module can provide the *actual declarations*.

+Code, common amongst multiple platforms can be placed in common modules, while platform-specific code could be placed into platform-specific modules, and expect/actual declarations can bind them together in developer-friendly way.

 ## Prerequisites

-- `Kotlin` is the build system for Kotlin ([how to install](https://gradle.org/install/)).
+- `Kotlin` version 1.2.51.
-- `Gradle` is the build system for Kotlin ([how to install](https://gradle.org/install/)).
+- `Gradle` is the used build system ([how to install](https://gradle.org/install/)).

 ### 2. Multiplatform library for Node/JVM
 The multiplatform library will include three subprojects: